So I'm a self-taught astrologer. It's been a relatively short but (sometimes brutally) intensive course of study/practise.

 I honestly had no idea that Evolutionary Astrology (TM) was a specific course of study stemming from astrologers Jeffrey Wolf Green, Steven Forrest and Jan Spiller.

 I had no idea there were entire Evolutionary Astrology schools turning out a particular brand of Evolutionary Astrologers.

-So you can see how this would be a bit of a dilemma with me referring to myself as an "evolutionary" astrologer.
+So you can see how this would be a bit of a dilemma with me (early on) referring to myself as an "evolutionary" astrologer.
 I knew my perspective of the chart was evolutionary rather than fixed (as I explained previously), but I didn't practise astrology in the particular way taught by those astrologers.

 For example, that specific method of Evolutionary Astrology uses the concept of past lives and has quite a strong psychological tone.

 I don't use the concept of past lives.
 I don't believe or disbelieve in them, necessarily.
 It's just that the concept of past lives isn't essential to my perspective of the birth chart.
 I explain energetic dynamics in other ways.
 While I can see past lives as potentially useful for illustration's sake, I find that using that paradigm sometimes leads to dynamics I don't particularly like - including the misapplication of concepts like "bad karma," etc.